Creatine: the Supplement That Has Withstood the Test of Time

 Some subjects showed more benefits from oral supplementation than others.

-The two largest volunteers with the greatest body weight showed the smallest increases in brain creatine concentrations, indicating that proper dosage is likely related to individual size.
+The two most massive volunteers with the most significant body weight showed the smallest increases in brain creatine concentrations, indicating that proper dosage is likely related to individual size.

 Creatine Can Protect Against Traumatic Brain Injury

 If there’s one new area creatine earns its reputation, it’s in protecting the brain from damage.
 Recent experimental findings have demonstrated that creatine provides robust protection against traumatic brain injuries.

 While the majority of the studies in this area have been conducted in animal models, initial results are exciting.

 Early studies conducted in animal models have shown that chronic administration of creatine eased the extent of brain damage following trauma to their heads by as much as 36 percent in mice and 50 percent in rats.